 The amount a snowboard flexes varies significantly between models.

-Stiffer flexing snowboards are usually built for freeride or backcountry use.
+Stiffer flexing snowboards are usually built for speed and designed for freeride or backcountry use.
 They provide better edge hold and are more stable at high speeds.
-Stiff boards can be great for riders laying down high speed turns, but can also be tough for lightweight riders to flex properly.
+Stiff boards can be great for riders laying down high-speed turns, but can also be tough for lightweight riders to flex properly.

 Snowboards make different sized turns based on their sidecut radius, waist width, and rocker.